andrewmartinjames/2d-vsr-elites/README.md

-# 2dsoro
+# 2d-vsr-elites
-A package connecting Python3 Map-Elites to 2d-VSR-Sim.
+A package connecting Python3 Map-Elites to 2d-VSR-Sim for fast prototyping of simple 2d voxel robots.

+This was a summer research project by Andrew James and [Ali Ahmed Khan](https://github.com/Ahmed4812) for Prof. John Rieffel's lab at Union College.
+It's based on Eric Medvet's [2d-vsr-sim](https://github.com/ericmedvet/2dhmsr) and Jean-Baptiste Mouret (& the Resibots team)'s [pymap_elites](https://github.com/resibots/pymap_elites).
+Further relevant citations are at the bottom of the readme.

 ## **Introduction**